Depressive Disorders Information

 A caution: The ‘diagnoses box

-The diagnosis box needs to be raised as for some people a diagnosis and being placed in certain criteria can be positive and for others, it can be negative.
-For some its a relief that what they are going through has a ‘name for it’ and therefore they can talk about it more easily, identify triggers and what works and start working on it.
-For others, the diagnosis box is too small, confined and feels too clinical and labeling.
+The diagnosis box needs to be raised because, for some people, a diagnosis and being placed in certain criteria can be positive.
+However for others, it can be negative.
+For some it’s a relief that what they are going through has a ‘name for it‘ and therefore they can talk about it more easily, identify triggers and what works, and start working on it.
+For others, the diagnosis box is too small, confined, and feels too clinical and labelling.

-Historically some patients were named after their diagnoses, like or there goes the depressed person, de-identifying the person and completely disregarding them as human first.
-In our work, we often use the word ‘experience’ as for how you deal with, work through and label things may be completely different to someone else.
-That is OK.
+Historically some patients were named after their diagnoses – as in, “there goes the depressed person” – thus de-identifying the person and completely disregarding them as human first.
+In our work, we often use the word ‘experience’ because how you deal with, work through, and label things may be completely different to someone else.
+That is okay.

 Depressive disorders